KonstantinaStrantzali/first-milestone-project/README.md

 # Features
 The website consists of 5 pages and only the four are accessible from a navigation menu.
 The fifth is a booking page and can only be accessable on a new window when the user hits the Book Now button on the Services Page.
-One is a 404 error page and one is a submission confirmation page for a form.

 The website has below features: